TheIoTLearningInitiative/Ostro/documentation/Building.md

     adt-installer
     meta-ide-support

+Common targets are:
+    ostro-image-noswupd (when building without swupd,
+                         the recommended mode for local image building) ostro-image-swupd   (when building with swupd, the recommended mode for deployment)

 We recommend to use VirtualBox if you wish to run an Ostro image in a virtual environment.
 Please check the doc/howtos/booting-and-installation.rst technical note for more information.